mkm827/django-site/README.md

 ![Untitled](https://user-images.githubusercontent.com/79550971/113526146-12431d80-9576-11eb-9308-8a3ec2526663.png)

-The EMAIL_HOST_USER and EMAIL_HOST_PASSWORD in the above image are personal email id and password used to send email from admins personal GMAIL.
-So you can change it to yours while running the app for yourself the proper place to find the global varible is   PyShop1 >> settings.py >> bottom_of_the_page.
+The EMAIL_HOST_USER and EMAIL_HOST_PASSWORD in the above image are personal email id and password used to send email for password reset functionality from admins personal GMAIL.
+So you can change it to your email and password while running the app for yourself, the proper place to find the global varibles is   PyShop1 >> settings.py >> bottom_of_the_page.